 Post-course support – you’ll join an alumni mailing list where you’ll be kept informed about writing opportunities and regular catch-ups.
 You can also join a dedicated Facebook group where you can network with other course participants and share in each other’s successes.

-Students from Rob’s courses have gone on to be published in National Geographic Traveller, Sydney Morning Herald, The Australian, Sun-Herald, Sunday Telegraph, Herald Sun, Courier Mail, International Traveller, Australian Geographic Outdoor, Get Lost, Get Up & Go, Out & About With Kids, Great Walks, OUTthere, Destinations, Signature, Backpacker Essentials, Wild and KarryOn.
+Students have gone on to be published in National Geographic Traveller, Sydney Morning Herald, The Australian, Sun-Herald, Sunday Telegraph, Herald Sun, Courier Mail, International Traveller, Australian Geographic Outdoor, Get Lost, Get Up & Go, Out & About With Kids, Great Walks, OUTthere, Destinations, Signature, Backpacker Essentials, Wild and KarryOn.

 Do I need writing experience?